hanami/hanami/README.md

 run OneFile::Application.new
 ```

-When the application is instantiate, it will also create `OneFile::Controllers` and `OneFile::Views` namespace, to incentivize the modularization of the resources.
+When the application is instantiated, it will also create `OneFile::Controllers` and `OneFile::Views` namespace, to incentivize the modularization of the resources.
 Also, note how similar are the names of the action and of the view: `OneFile::Controllers::Home::Index` and `OneFile::Views::Home::Index`.
 **This naming system is a Lotus convention and MUST be followed, or otherwise configured**.